delphidabbler/codesnip/Docs/ReadMe.txt

   the Preferences dialogue box displayed from the "Tools | Preferences" menu option.

-+ If you are updating from v3.6.0 or earlier and have set up a password protected proxy server for internet access your password will have been lost.
-  This is because the format for storing passwords changed at v3.6.1.

-  To re-enter your proxy password use the Proxy Server Configuration dialogue box displayed from the "Tools | Proxy Server" menu option.

 + Your source code formatting preferences will have been lost if you are updating from v1.7.4 or earlier.